-Ordinarily, an independent contractor can choose which client/employer he services at a particular time of the day.
+An independent contractor can choose which client/employer he or she services at a particular time of the day.
 Therefore, a clause indicating that the worker works part time for a specific daily time slot would be at least persuasive in favour of an employee relationship.
-While control of "work hours" is normally associated with an employee relationship, this indicator is not decisive and may depend on the purpose of acquisition of such control, namely:
+While control of "work hours" is normally associated with an employee relationship, this indicator is not decisive and may depend on the purpose of acquisition of control, namely:

-- Such control can be acquired for purposes of co-ordination of a mixed employee/independent contractor workforce, and it's existence is incidental to the independent contractor's contract. - Such control can be acquired for the purpose of ensuring that the productive capacity of the true employee is optimally used, and its existence is intrinsic to the employee's contract.
+- Control can be acquired for purposes of co-ordination of a mixed employee/independent contractor workforce, and its existence is incidental to the independent contractor's contract. - Control can be acquired for the purpose of ensuring that the productive capacity of the true employee is optimally used, and its existence is intrinsic to the employee's contract.
 It may also indicate acquisition of exclusive use of productive capacity.
 Ordinarily, the greater the amount of time so controlled, the greater the impression of employee status should be.

-7.3 Indicators resonant of (i.e. creating an immediate or superficial impression of) an employee relationship or an independent contractor relationship
+9.3 Indicators resonant of (i.e. creating an immediate or superficial impression of) an employee relationship or an independent contractor relationship

 This category of indicator (when bona fide) may give insight into how the parties viewed their relationship.
-The existence of a term containing such an indicator, or of an aspect of the employer/worker relationship embodying such an indicator, ordinarily would be regarded as relevant one way or the other, and must be considered in forming a dominant impression.
+The existence of a term containing this indicator or of an aspect of the employer/worker relationship embodying this indicator, would be regarded as relevant one way or the other, and must be considered in forming a dominant impression.
 However, it is likely that these indicators are either susceptible to deceptive contractual manipulation or relate tenuously to the essence of the distinction between the two contracts.
 Some examples are:

-7.3.1 Tools, materials, stationery, etc
+9.3.1 Tools, materials, stationery etc

-An independent contractor characteristically possesses (i.e. has invested in) his or her own tools or equipment, production or office materials, business stationery, etc., and provides other necessary raw materials.
-Therefore, provision by the employer of office equipment or tools, stationery, etc., tends to indicate a degree of dependence and lack of investment, hence the existence of an employer-employee relationship.
+An independent contractor characteristically possesses (that is, has invested in) his or her own tools or equipment, production or office materials, business stationery etc and provides other necessary raw materials.
+Therefore, provision by the employer of office equipment or tools, stationery etc tends to indicate a degree of dependence and lack of investment, hence the existence of an employer-employee relationship.

-7.3.2 Office or Workshop
+9.3.2 Office or workshop

 An independent contractor characteristically operates from his or her premises (owned or leased), and is only temporarily and sporadically present at the client's premises.
 Where the client provides an office/workshop or the work continually and invariably occurs at the usual place of business of the employer, there is an indication of dependence, control, lack of investment, and hence, an employer-employee relationship.
-The usual place of business of the employer may be understood to comprise all those places where the employer enterprise conducts any business related activity.
+The usual place of business of the employer may be understood to comprise all those places where the employer enterprise conducts any business-related activity.

-7.3.3 Integration/Employer's Usual Work Premises
+9.3.3 Integration/employer's usual work premises

-Where the person (worker or "business") is integrated into and operates in or from the employer's usual place of business, (particularly if the person cannot sustain his or her activities other than at the employer's usual work premises) there is a degree of dependence and symbiosis that is inconsistent with an independent contractor relationship.
+Where the person (worker or business) is integrated into and operates in or from the employer's usual place of business, (particularly if the person cannot sustain his or her activities other than at the employer's usual work premises) there is a degree of dependence and symbiosis that is inconsistent with an independent contractor relationship.

-7.3.4 Integration/Usual business operations
+9.3.4 Integration/usual business operations